 If you want to save money, it might seem counterintuitive to spend cash to do it.
 Sometimes, however, you have to give a little to get a little.
 In fact, certain purchases can even save you money over time.

 Did your Roku controller run out of juice?
 Before you dash out to buy disposable batteries, consider the alternative.
-Rechargeable batteries have come a long way in terms of capacity and price, especially when buying through Amazon as batteries typically run cheaper there.
-Although there is still the upfront investment, research shows they’re a better value overall, according to technology review website The Wirecutter.
+Rechargeable batteries have come a long way in terms of capacity and price.
+Although there is still the upfront investment, research shows they’re a better value overall, according to the technology review website The Wirecutter.

-Be sure to pick up a charger for continued use, which typically range from anywhere between $10 to $50.
-You can buy a pack of Panasonic Eneloop rechargeable batteries on Amazon for $10.99.
+Be sure to pick up a charger for continued use, which typically ranges from anywhere between $12.99 to $62.99.
+You can buy a pack of Panasonic Eneloop rechargeable batteries on Amazon for $12.99.